Nationalism: Racial

 Racial nationalism is an ideology that advocates a racial definition of national identity.
 Racial nationalism seeks to preserve a given race through policies such as banning race mixing and the immigration of other races.
+Its ideas tend to be in direct conflict with those of anti-racism and multiculturalism.
 Specific examples are black nationalism and white nationalism.

 Religious

 Religious nationalism is the relationship of nationalism to a particular religious belief, dogma, or affiliation where a shared religion can be seen to contribute to a sense of national unity, a common bond among the citizens of the nation.
-Saudi Arabian, Iranian, Egyptian, Iraqi, American, Indian and the Pakistani-Islamic nationalism (Two-Nation Theory) are some examples.
+Saudi Arabian, Iranian, Egyptian, Iraqi, and the Pakistani-Islamic nationalism (Two-Nation Theory) are some examples.

 Territorial

 Some nationalists exclude certain groups.
 Some nationalists, defining the national community in ethnic, linguistic, cultural, historic, or religious terms (or a combination of these), may then seek to deem certain minorities as not truly being a part of the 'national community' as they define it.
 Sometimes a mythic homeland is more important for the national identity than the actual territory occupied by the nation.

 Territorial nationalists assume that all inhabitants of a particular nation owe allegiance to their country of birth or adoption.
 A sacred quality is sought in the nation and in the popular memories it evokes.
 Citizenship is idealized by territorial nationalists.
 A criterion of a territorial nationalism is the establishment of a mass, public culture based on common values, codes and traditions of the population.